 (EEG)—to look for abnormal brain electrical activity

-Imaging tests take pictures of internal body structures.
-These may include: CT scanMRI
+Imaging tests evaluate the brain and surrounding structures.
+These may include: CT scanMRI scan

 PCS treatment depends on your symptoms.
 Talk with your doctor about the best treatment plan for you.
 Options include:

 You may be referred to a therapist to: Talk about the problems you have related to PCSLearn how to cope with those problems in your life

 Vocational therapy may be needed to help you with learning skills and training to start, or resume, a career.